 The Future

 What you do today shapes your future tomorrow.
-While that sounds simple, living by it is harder than it seems.
+While that sounds simple and true, living by it is harder than it seems.
 You can have a plan, steps to follow, and even the will to follow through—but still feel stuck.

 Most of the time, we get stuck not because we’re unwilling to act, but because we don’t fully understand the thing we’re dealing with.
 We think we know what it means, but we’re only holding part of it.
 Truth understanding means seeing the whole thing clearly—not just the part that feels good or makes sense at first.